 We are pleased to share that Credit Union of Vermont members have approved the merger, and as of January 1, 2026, Credit Union of Vermont will become part of Vermont Federal Credit Union.
 Together, we will offer an enhanced digital banking experience, access to a larger branch network, and expanded member service hours.

 June 1, 2026, is our planned system conversion date, when both credit unions will be fully integrated into one seamless experience.
 You will receive more detailed information closer to our conversion date.
-At this time, there is no action required from you.
-You can continue to bank as normal for the foreseeable future.

 Vermont Federal Credit Union and Credit Union of Vermont were both founded in the 1950s with a collective vision to offer dedicated financial services to U.S. Postal Service workers.